 Counter Service Casual Leesburg Restaurants

 Big, juicy cheeseburgers with lots of unique offerings make Melt a fun stop for lunch.
-Order at the counter and grab a seat indoors or at the sole outdoor table; your food is delivered to your table when ready.
+Order at the counter and grab a seat indoors or at the sole outdoor table.
+Your food is delivered to your table when ready.

 Okay, not everyone thinks of pie as a meal, but if you are pie addicts like us, you can not go wrong at Mom's.
-Whether you order a whole pie or a sampling of slices, or veer into the cookie collection, you will make your sweet tooth very happy.
+Order a whole pie or a sampling of slices, or veer into the cookie collection.
+Either way, you will make your sweet tooth very happy.

 A bit of a hybrid, we've had delicious biscuits and egg sandwiches for breakfast in the main storefront space at Shoes, Cup & Cork.
-Our back, in the Secret Garden, patrons can enjoy food and cocktails at ourdoor tables surrounding a bocce court.
+Out back, in the Secret Garden, patrons can enjoy food and cocktails at outdoor tables surrounding a bocce court.

 Mid-Range Table Service Leesburg Dining

 We favor the Brentwood Salad and the juicy burgers, but the menu is extensive with something to please varied tastes.
 Blue Ridge also has locations in Ashburn and Brambleton.

-Tasty, freshly made pizza is one of our favorite lunchtime meals, and Fireworks is our go to Leesburg restaurant for tasty pizza pies.
+Tasty, freshly made pizza is one of our favorite lunchtime meals, and Fireworks is our go-to Leesburg restaurant for tasty pizza pies.
 From the simple White and Spice to the classic Fire Works, it's all deliciously good.

 Stop in at lunch for a relaxing meal of delicious crab cakes and rich crab chowder.
 The happy hour drinks are a good deal, but the volume can be painful when after-work groups fill the small space.
 Oyster lovers will appreciate the fresh offerings from the raw bar.

 Higher End and Special Occasion Leesburg Restaurants

 Occupying a grand old bank building across from the County Courthouse, Lightfoot is one of our favorite Leesburg restaurants for a special occasion or romantic meal.
-We've celebrated birthdays, Mother's Day, and anniversary dinners here, and the food and ambience always live up to the occasion.
+We've celebrated birthdays, Mother's Day, and anniversary dinners here, and the food and ambiance always live up to the occasion.

-Our second pick for special occasion dining in Leesburg is Tuscarora, housed in a turn-of-the-century grain mill on Harrison Street.
+Our second pick for special occasion dining in Leesburg is Tuscarora Mill, housed in a turn-of-the-century grain mill on Harrison Street.
 Request one of the livelier tables near the bar or tuck yourself away in the smaller side rooms.
 We love Tuskies chowder with bacon and potato hay, and the crab cakes and meat dishes always please.

 We really appreciate the range and quality of Leesburg restaurants clustered in and near the historic downtown.
-While it's an excellent DC day trip (except during rush hour) we suggest a Leesburg getaway to allow time to explore local history, wineries, breweries, hikes, and the beautiful countryside.
+While it's an excellent DC day trip (except during rush hour) we suggest a longer Leesburg getaway to allow time to explore local history, wineries, breweries, hikes, and the beautiful countryside.